-Immunoblotting: a working dilution of 1:1,000-1:5,000 is determined using a concentrated cell culture media from a stimulated human cell line.
+A working dilution of 1:1,000 is determined by immunoblotting using a concentrated cell culture media from a stimulated human cell line.
+(Substrate: BCIP/NBT).

 Control: MMP Control-1, Product No. M2928.

 Note: TIMP-1 is produced in low (pg/ml) levels in most cell types.
 Treatment of cells with phorbol ester TPA stimulates production of TIMP-1 in some cell types, but the low protein levels produced often require concentration of cell culture media to visualize the bands by immunoblotting.